|

 No Political Parties Exist

-Territorial Disputes: U.K. claims Sealand
+Territorial Disputes: U.K. claims

-waters and jurisdiction since 1987 (date of extension
+Sealand territorial waters and jurisdiction since 1987

-of U.K. territorial
+(date of extension of U.K. territorial limits); 'independence'

-U.K. or any other nation.
+not recognized by U.K. or any other nation.

 note: Sealand is an

-In the mid 1960s it was occupied by a British
+territorial water limit.
+In the mid 1960s it was

-himself Prince Roy and
+and his family.
+He proclaimed himself Prince Roy and

 the platform to be the Principality of Sealand.
 They